im-world/FIFO-Shift-Register-parametrised/README.md

 Implemented a FIFO Shift Register in Verilog, with parametrized width and depth, as well as a testbench.

-The descriptions of the files included is as follows:
+The descriptions of the files included are as follows:

 • Implementation Summary.pdf - A summary of the design and the implementation reports